Madhavan-no1/Niral_hackathon_team18/README.md

 PERKS OF OUR MODEL:
 1)Uses Spacy model for nlp and bert for tokenization(NO External API used here :)

 2)User friendly Interface
+3)Formats like .txt and .pdf are accepted
+4)Able to Upload multiple Transcripts without reload.
+5)Accuracy is aboout 75% and time taken to publish result about 35 - 60 sec (depends on complexity of uploaded script)

 FUTURE WORKS AND AREA OF IMPROVEMENTS:
 1) Need to make a model which loads and interprets faster and quicker.